Universal Algorithm for Online Trading Based on the Method of Calibration: Numerical experiments

 Results of numerical experiments are shown in Table~\ref{table-1}.
 In the first column, stocks ticker symbols are shown.
 The second column contains the profit of Buy-and-Hold trading strategy.
 By this strategy, we buy a holding of shares using capital ${\cal K}_0$ and sell them for ${\cal K}_N$ at the end of the trading period.

 In the 3th and 4th columns, results of one run of trading based on the universal randomized forecasting strategy (UN) are shown.
-In the 3th column, a relative return, percentagewise, to the initial capital $\frac{{\cal K}_N-{\cal K}_0}{{\cal K}_0}100\%$ is shown for dealing for a rise, in the 4th column, the same relative return is shown for dealing for a fall, In the 5th and 6th columns, the same results are shown for trading using ARMA forecasts.
+In the 3th column, a relative return, percentagewise, to the initial capital $\frac{{\cal K}_N-{\cal K}_0}{{\cal K}_0}100\%$ is shown for going long, in the 4th column, the same relative return is shown for going short, In the 5th and 6th columns, the same results are shown for trading using ARMA forecasts.

 It was found that ${\cal K}_i>0$ for $i=1,2,\dots, N$, i.e., we never incur debt in our experiments (with an exception of TEST stock).